Key takeaways

 • Rarely or never suggest improvements

-• Only complete assigned tasks
+• Only complete the assigned tasks

 • Don't seek additional responsibilities